Protecting the integrity of Australia’s electoral processes is critical to maintaining public trust in Australia's democratic processes.

 Each member agency works within their existing remit to provide this service, while maintaining strict political neutrality and impartiality.
 For a referendum, this political neutrality extends to also being neutral on the issue that is the subject to amend the Constitution.

-As part of preparations for federal electoral events, the Taskforce works with online media platforms to ensure strategies are in place to combat the dissemination of disinformation about the electoral process online, and to address breaches of relevant Commonwealth legislation.
+As part of preparations for federal electoral events, the Taskforce works with online media platforms to ensure strategies are in place to combat the dissemination of mis- and disinformation about the electoral process online, and to address breaches of relevant Commonwealth legislation.

 Protecting the integrity of Australia’s electoral processes is critical to maintaining public trust in Australia's democratic processes.
 In turn, public trust in the legitimacy and integrity of these electoral processes is essential to the effective functioning of our democracy.